-The MISTRAL_MONITOR_LATENCY_MAX_IO is applied individually to each CALL-TYPE class.
+The MISTRAL\MONITOR\LATENCY\MAX\IO is applied individually to each CALL-TYPE class.
 For example, assuming the default configuration, if a program makes 20000 reads and 3000 writes in a single time frame, Mistral will measure the latency of 1000 of the reads and about 300 of the writes.

 Note that total-latency rules estimate the total latency based on the latency of the sampled I/O operations.
-So if there were 20000 read operations in a single time frame of which 1000 were sampled, a total-latency rule would report a value that is twenty times the sum of the measured latencies.
+So if there were 20000 read operations in a single time frame of which 1000 were sampled, a total-latency rule would report a value which is twenty times the sum of the measured latencies.